MarekSchiffer/pgu/macOS_x86/10. Chapter 10 - conversion/Readme.md

 # Introduction
-Numbers in memory are represented for the most efficient use for addition and multiplication.
+Numbers in memory are represented for the most efficient use of addition and multiplication.
 The corresponding ASCII representtion of each digit is different.
 Therefore in order print a number to the terminal it has to be converted into its ASCII representation.
-The digit $0$ is $48 and $9$ is
+The digit $0$ is $48$ and $9$ is
 $57$.

 As an example let's take the number $1998$ and transform it into it's respective